-Remark 2.3.3.
-The second solution method for Problem is an important one in combinatorics.
-Underlying it is the fact that two sets X and Y have the same cardinality if and only if there is a bijection $X \to Y$.
-If we know how to count the elements of Y and we can produce a bijection $X \to Y$, then we know X has the same number of elements!
+REMARK 5.1.
+The second solution method for Problem Problem 6.2 is an important one in combinatorics.
+Underlying it is the fact that two sets X and Y have the same cardinality if and only if there is a bijection $X \rightarrow Y$.
+If we know how to count the elements of Y and we can produce a bijection $X \rightarrow Y$, then we know X has the same number of elements!